-in today’s lesson, I am going to teach you all about past continuous tense in Urdu and Hindi languages.
+in today’s lesson, I am going to teach you all about the past continuous tense in Urdu and Hindi languages.

 1- Past Continuous Tense – Definition

-Past continuous means someone or something in the middle of an action which was going on.
+Past continuous means someone or something in the middle of an action that was going on.
 We always use the present participle form of the verb as the main verb in a sentence.
 We also use an auxiliary verb before the main verb according to the subject of the sentence.
 We use two auxiliary verbs “was” and “were”. “was” is used with the first person singular “I” and other third-person singular pronouns and singular noun and “were” is used with the first person, third person plural pronouns, and plural nouns.
 Using this verb and helping verbs, we can form affirmative, negative and interrogative sentences.
 Let’s deal with them one by one.

 2- Past Continuous Tense – Sentences

 An affirmative sentence means a simple statement where neither you deny a fact nor ask a question.
 For forming an affirmative sentence, we use the present participle form of verbs as the main verb with a helping verb.
 If the subject of a sentence is “I”, “He”, “she”, “it” or any singular noun.
-We use help verb “was”.
+We use the help verb “was”.
 Let’s have a look at the structure of affirmative sentences;